mariadb-AlexanderPresniakov/minitrue/README.md

     # scope: message (default value) -- rewrites {msg} only
     # scope: line -- replaces the whole line bypassing output.format
     scope: message

+header: "# BEGIN"  # Optional Jinja header section that will be written before the first line is processed
+footer: "# END"  # Optional Jinja footer section that will be written after the last line is processed
 ```

 - If `input.regex` is omitted, the entire line is passed to the rules as `{msg}`.